MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-configure-settings.md

    1. In the command bar, select **Add existing > More > Setting**.
    1. In the **Add existing setting definition** dialog, select one or more settings that you wish to add setting environment values for.
    1. When you are done selecting settings, select **Next**
    1. In the **Selected setting definition** dialog, for each setting you have selected, you will have the option to **Include setting environment value**, if one exists.
-You can also **Include setting definition** for each setting, if you want.
+You can also **Include setting definition** for each setting if you want.
    1. Select **Add** to add the setting environment values and/or setting definitions.

 ### Updating a setting environment value